ashtam55/Phase-Controller/readme.md

 This module is the Hardware device function running to ensure isDeviceConnected to wifi provided via the Mobile App using BLE.
 The module regularly check the Wifi connectivity and reconnects if not connected.
 This module needs to be triggered via app or manually by pressing a button for 5 second.

-### 1.2 Voltage Monitoring H/W
+### 1.2 Autonomous Monitoring H/W
-This module is responsible for providing current voltage on three phases.
+This module is responsible for collecting and storing current and voltage on three phases.

-### 1.3 Current Monitoring H/W
-This module is responsible for collecting and storing live current from the phase wires.

-### 1.4 Real-time Switching H/W
+### 1.3 Real-time User Switching H/W
 The module is responsible for taking Real-time decisions of which relay to trigger, based on threshold values of Current & Voltage set by default.

 This would include:
 * Implementations and deployment of Communication channel for devices (MQTT).
 * User account management ( Firebase ).

-### 1.5 Mobile Application S/W
+### 1.4 Mobile Application S/W
 This module is a running on end-user machines which includes
 * Start the Device in Online mode or Offline mode.
 * In Offline mode, User device should be on same network for monitoring and controlling devices.